Oct 16, 2011

 With startling regularity these days, the mainstream media publishes essays on young adult fiction, generally debating the question of whether or not YA is too mature or “dark” to be read by young adults.
 Recently, two more essays joined this growing body of opinion: Maria Tatar’s piece in the New York Times, “No More Adventures in Wonderland”; and Brian McGreevy’s post at Salon.com, “Why Teens Should Read Adult Fiction.”

 I react to these kinds of essays with a mixture of resignation and indignation, because generally they’re characterized by a glaring blindness on the part of the authors.
-Most of the people who write these essays don’t seem to have much of any familiarity with today’s young adult book market.1 They tend to base their conclusions on personal experience of the dated kind: what they read when they were teens (usually 20-30 years ago), and how today’s bestsellers (typically Twilight or The Hunger Games) compare.
+Most of the people who write these essays don’t seem to have much of any familiarity with today’s young adult book market. ((Yes, the infamous Wall Street Journal article is an exception, and I think that’s why it engendered such a heated backlash from the YA community.))
+They tend to base their conclusions on personal experience of the dated kind: what they read when they were teens (usually 20-30 years ago), and how today’s bestsellers (typically Twilight or The Hunger Games) compare.
 Usually, The Hunger Games is more cold-bloodedly violent, and Twilight is a bad example for girls.

 I think that author Andrea Cremer said it best in her tweet about the Salon.com piece: